levon003/levon003.github.io/_drafts/post-ideas.md

  - Draw rate at various Chess ELOs and time controls (I started this analysis in a notebook and never wrote it up...
 I think because I wanted to do some LOESS curves or something?)
  - Good AI classroom policy: https://www.cs.unh.edu/~dietz/teaching/ai-classroom-policy.html
    Relevant to considerations about how to use LLMs in the classroom.

+- What would be most destructive for Wikipedia?
+    - Internet Archive dying
+    - Intellectual property rules destroying Commons
+    - More independent journalism (without editors; editorial oversight is one of the key reliability indicators)
+    - More independent research (peer review is used as a reliability filter)
+    - No journalism (destruction of media covering things people care about)